OffchainLabs/genesis-file-generator/README.md

 #### How to verify the creation bytecode and the target address

 > [!NOTE]
-> Even though the contract address is labelled as being the one for v3.1, it was actually compiled with a previous commit: `8f7fd9946b9d351bb5be0428bf34c87bad7ed6c9`.
+> Even though the contract address is labeled as being for v3.1, it was actually compiled with a previous commit: `8f7fd9946b9d351bb5be0428bf34c87bad7ed6c9`.

 Follow the build instructions of the repository and obtain the creation bytecode in the artifacts json file.
 Note that you must build the contracts using foundry with the following configuration: